 We never forget our loved ones or the life we had before our loss.
 Yet over time, we must adopt new roles and build a new identity, to continue growing.
 This is a huge task and you may need to learn new skills.
 Experiencing a spiritual crisis is often a part of grieving.
-A good counselor will help you explore questions of ultimate meaning and hope, without imposing their beliefs or opinions on you.
+Good counselors will help you explore questions of ultimate meaning and hope, without imposing his/her beliefs or opinions on you.